pedrolemos4/RCOMP/doc/sprint3/planning.md

 * Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 2.
-* Final integration of each memberâ€™s Packet Tracer simulation into a single simulation.
+* Final integration of each member’s Packet Tracer simulation into a single simulation.

 ## T.3.3